huyng1995/Akademi/Akademi/Readme.md

 Hello Team

-To install, you need to run the following depandancies...
+To install, you need to run the following depandancies

 conda create -n Akademi python=3.11 conda activate Akademi